hulianyuyy/DSTA-SLR/readme.md

 To test your model with pretrained weights, you may modify the line 52 in [./config/test.yaml](./config/test.yaml) to path of your pretrained weight.

+Update: There seems to be an error that loading pretrained models doesn't give correct inference results.
+This doesn't affect the normal training procedure.

 ## Acknowledgements

 This code is based on [SAM-SLR-v2](https://github.com/jackyjsy/SAM-SLR-v2) and [SLGTformer](https://github.com/neilsong/SLGTformer).
 Many thanks for the authors for open sourcing their code.